repeato-qa/ios-connector/README.md

-# iOS Connector for Repeato Studio and Repeato CLI
+# DEPRECATED iOS Connector for Repeato Studio and Repeato CLI

+**This connector was used up until Repeato 1.7.
+Repeato 1.8 and up uses a different approach to connect to iOS devices.**

 This open source library allows remote controlling iOS devices / simulators from an automation host.